 - Understanding Generation Z

-Millennials have surpassed Baby Boomers as the largest workforce in the United States, with 35 percent of the employed or employment seekers belonging to that this group, according to Pew Research Center’s 2018 study of the U.S. Census Bureau data.
+Millennials have surpassed Baby Boomers as the largest workforce in the United States, with 35 percent of the employed or employment seekers belonging to this group, according to Pew Research Center’s 2018 study of the U.S. Census Bureau data.
 The transition is logical — Baby Boomers are either retiring or nearing retirement age, so there must be successors.

 Unfortunately, Millennials don’t seem to see much sense in working for those in distribution — the jan/san industry included.
 As a result, jan/san distributors need to change the way they attract the Millennial employee to sales representative positions, as well as jobs in the warehouse and on the road.

 In providing advice on how jan/san distributors can appeal more to Millennials, it helps to have an understanding of who Millennials are and what they’re (typically) like, because some of these personality traits can be won over by a company’s actions.

 The age range in which Millennials are classified differs depending on the source.
 Generally speaking, publications suggest this group was born between the early 1980s and mid to late 1990s.

 Like any generation, what drives Millennials and how they work is nuanced, as there are multiple types of personalities.
 Some traits do seem to be more pronounced, though.

 David Gordon of Channel Marketing Group, Raleigh, North Carolina, says Millennials tend to be very comfortable with — and sometimes dependent on — technology.
 It’s because of this, he says, that employers should aim to be more tolerant of technology in the workplace.

 “People check their phone, social media — it’s going to happen,” says Gordon.
 “There are times it can be abused, but you can’t have a ‘thou shall not’ policy.”

 Gordon adds Millennials also tend to be tolerant, good communicators, open-minded, customer centric, with a broad base of knowledge and eye towards the future.